marinalexs/esce_ml/README.md

 ## Installing Snakemake

-In order to use this workflow, you must have either Anaconda or Miniconda installed and Snakemake must be installed.
+In order to use this workflow, you should have Anaconda/Miniconda and Snakemake installed.
 To install Snakemake, run the following command:

 ```
 conda install -c bioconda snakemake